Yuriibe/Yuriibe/README.md

 ### 💡 My Developer Philosophy

 > Write code like your future self sleep-deprived at 3AM will be debugging it.
-> Because trust me, you will, and you won’t be happy if you didn’t leave comments.
+> Because trust me, you will.

 ---